 Greenant Creek Walk / Tjaetaba Falls

-See & doThe Greenant Creek Walk is a moderate return walk in Litchfield National Park with the rewarding swim in the Tjaetaba Falls plunge pool.
+See & doThe Greenant Creek Walk is a moderate return walk in Litchfield National Park.

 Drive: